ChrisEssery/group-project/Portfolio/UX_Design.md

 Gamification commonly occurs when extrinsic motivators are applied without providing support for the development of intrinsic motivators.
 Also occurs when the extrinsic motivators are not valuable enough.
 Scores and leaderboard, does your game display progress over time?
 Does there need to be a score?
 It supports extrinsic factors and they can be highly motivating and terrible for those who are doing worse.
 We decided to include a collaborative enterprise in the memory game so as to include a cooperation component to the gameplay.
 The concept of serious play should be included in introduction, background, evaluation

 Overall, this design and ideation phase was an excellent way to bounce around ideas and hone in on a limited range of games our SPA could deploy.
 But it required refinement.
 In particular, we needed to improve and enhance the UX.
 So, we moved on to produce a paper prototype, prototype video, UI wireframe and an updated UI wireframe.
+With these insights, we can now go on to explain the evolution of the app's UI design.
+This evolution, naturally, changed over time with a total of four separate versions.

 ### Evolution of UI Design